AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install cloud-init.md

 # Install cloud-init

-To ensure that an ECS instance that runs a custom image can complete system initialization, we recommend that you install cloud-init on the source server when you create the custom Linux image.
+To ensure that an Elastic Compute Service \(ECS\) instance that runs a custom image can complete system initialization, we recommend that you install cloud-init on the source server when you create the custom Linux image.
 This topic describes how to install Alibaba Cloud cloud-init and the native cloud-init.

 cloud-init is open source software used by cloud platforms to initialize the system for Linux virtual machines.
 All major public cloud platforms such as Alibaba Cloud, Amazon Web Services \(AWS\), Microsoft Azure, and OpenStack support cloud-init.
-Alibaba Cloud cloud-init initializes instance configurations on system start up and executes user data scripts.
-These configurations include NTP, software repositories, hostnames, and SSH key pairs.
-For more information, visit [cloud-init Documentation](http://cloudinit.readthedocs.io/).
+Alibaba Cloud cloud-init initializes instance configurations on system startup and executes user data scripts.
+These configurations include Network Time Protocol \(NTP\), software repositories, hostnames, and SSH key pairs.
+For more information, see [cloud-init Documentation](http://cloudinit.readthedocs.io/).

 By default, cloud-init is installed for all Alibaba Cloud public images.
 To ensure that instances created from custom images can automatically initialize system configurations, we recommend that you install Alibaba Cloud cloud-init on your Linux server in the following scenarios:

--   Linux servers will be migrated to the cloud but are not installed with cloud-init.
+-   Linux servers that you plan to migrate to the cloud are not installed with cloud-init.

     **Note:** Proceed with caution when you install Alibaba Cloud cloud-init on servers that you do not plan to migrate to the cloud.